Import Using Your Own Spreadsheet

 Step 1: Create Excel File

-Create a spreadsheet that conains assessment date, student and assessor identifiers (name, email address or user ID), and scores for all criteria.
+Create a spreadsheet that contains assessment date, student and assessor identifiers (name, email address or user ID), and scores for all criteria.
 You can additionally include comments for each criterion, an overall comment, a percentage grade, and tags.
 Please review the "Columns and Notes for Importing Assessments" section below for detailed information on which columns to include and how to name each column's header.

 Columns and Notes for Importing Assessments